-Following are the different phases of Software Development Life Cycle-
+The following are the different phases of the Software Development Life Cycle.

 Requirement gathering is one of the most critical phases of SDLC.
 This phase marks the basis of the whole software development process.
 All the business requirements are gathered from the client in this phase.
-A formal document is created which defines the purpose of the product and marks the guidelines for the other phases of the life cycle.
-For example- if we want to make a website for a restaurant.
-The requirement analysis phase will answer the following questions-
+A formal document is created that defines the purpose of the product and marks the guidelines for the other phases of the life cycle.

 In this phase, the actual development gets started.
 The developer writes code using different languages and platforms, depending on the need of the product.
 The main stakeholder in this phase is the development team.